Insights

 Notwithstanding recent efforts at diversification, China is and will remain central to the global supply chain in many industries for the foreseeable future.
 As such, it’s imperative to monitor developments in China and see the companies, management teams and facilities firsthand.
 We believe investors have to adapt to the new reality, which is lower GDP growth (3%–5%) for China and fixing the country’s property market model.
 Despite these headwinds, we believe there are — and will continue to be — investment opportunities.

-Lawrence Gong is an investment analyst with 13 years of investment experience as of 12/31/2020.
+Lawrence Gong is an equity investment analyst with 16 years of investment industry experience (as of 12/31/2023).
 He holds a bachelor’s degree in Korean language and literature and economics from Peking University.

 Kent Chan is an equity investment director with 32 years of investment industry experience (as of 12/31/2023).
 He holds a bachelor’s degree in political economics from the University of California, Berkeley.